Magnus93/agent-based-model/README.md

-#agent-based-seir

-Agent Based SEIR simulation model made in python.
-The model is used to be compared with a StochSD model.
+#Epidemic CSS and ABM models

+This repo consists of several CSS and ABM files based on the same Conceptual Model.

+The ABM models are written in Python and the CCS (`SSD` files) can be run in [StochSD](https://stochsd.sourceforge.io/).

-# Set seed to models according to:
+##Set seed to models according to:

 | model        | SEED  |
 | ------------ | ----- |